HooshDrive/AAICDataset/README.md

 # AAIC Dataset
 Dataset for 2D Object Detection in Autonomous Vehicles.
 This is the first 2D object detection dataset for self-driving cars prepared in Iran, as far as we know.
-This was made originally for the [AAIC](https://aaic.aut.ac.ir/) competitions, which are currently underway, and will be completed gradually.
+AAIC Dataset will be completed gradually.
 ## Dataset Description
 There are 1240 training images and 475 test images in the dataset, some of which will not be published until the AAIC deadline.
 Labels include car,